nspec/NSpec/index.md

 Or you can do something even fancier, and build your own console app!
-Instead of creating a Class Library for the test project, create a Console Project.
+Instead of creating a Class Library for the test project, create a Console Application.
 Add the following code in `Program.cs`:

 <script src="https://gist.github.com/amirrajan/236cbaafef2c7c2195b47c41cbf9c918.js"></script>